opensearch-project/documentation-website/_security-plugin/configuration/ldap.md

 ### Connection pooling settings

-The security plugin can maintain a pool of connections at the ready, assigning them when needed and returning them to the pool after a connection is closed.
+OpenSearch can maintain a pool of connections at the ready, assigning them when needed and returning them to the pool after a connection is closed.
 This arrangement can lower demands on the resources used to create connections, improve OpenSearch performance, and reduce load on the server.
-You can use the settings below to control the way the pooling is carried out.
+You can use the settings below to control the way connection pooling is carried out.

 Name | Description
 :--- | :---